AppSys/rentman-plugin/README.md

-Rentman 4G WooCommerce Plugin - Version Advanced 5.1.1 - By AppSys
+Rentman 4G WooCommerce Plugin - Version Advanced 5.1.2 - By AppSys

-Update 5.1.1
+Update 5.1.2
 -----------------------------
--WordPress 5.3.2 compatibility<br>
+-Bugfix on import only filter rentmanimported products
--WooCommerce 5.0.1 compatibility<br>
+-Fixed security issue
--Extra hooks for add-on plugin development<br>
+-WordPress 5.5.2 compatibility
--New: Import log<br>
+-WooCommerce 4.6.1 compatibility
--New languages (front-end): French and Spanish<br>
+-New language included: German
 -Minor bug fixes

-Release: 30-03-2020
+Release: 30-10-2020
 -----------------------------

--Products will be updated instead of deleted<br>
+-Products will be updated instead of deleted
--Better image management, delete and cleaning up of images if applicable<br>
+-Better image management, delete and cleaning up of images if applicable
--Seo-friendly names for images<br>
+-Seo-friendly names for images
--Possibility to add alternative text to images<br>
+-Possibility to add alternative text to images
--Possibility to place a product in the spotlight<br>
+-Possibility to place a product in the spotlight
--Adding tags to products is also possible<br>
+-Adding tags to products is also possible
--Integration of seo title, keyword and description within the Rentman app<br>
+-Integration of seo title, keyword and description within the Rentman app
--Possibility to import custom fields (for materials) created on the Rentman side<br>
+-Possibility to import custom fields (for materials) created on the Rentman side
 -Linking PDF files to a product

 Installation process